5 Minutes with... Animal Portrait Artist and ex-Thomas's Pupil Romy Elliott

 I’m currently working with a friend in a studio in Brixton which is great.
 I’m loving being in a new area and the building is full of other artists which is inspiring.
 Between commissions I use my time to experiment on my own personal projects- currently more abstract work exploring movement and strength in horses racing.
 Ultimately the plan is to get a body of work together and hold an exhibition towards the end of the year.
 My Instagram account acts as a kind of public sketchbook where I post developing ideas!

-If you would like to talk to Romy about painting your dog or horse do send her an email.
+If you would like to talk to Romy about painting your dog or horse do send her an email and mention The Directory.